Technologicat/extrafeathers/README.md

 mpirun python -m demo.navier_stokes
 ```

 The Gmsh mesh is recommended, to place the DOFs where they matter the most.
-Keep in mind [Gresho & Sani](https://www.wiley.com/en-us/Incompressible+Flow+and+the+Finite+Element+Method%2C+Volume+1%3A+Advection+Diffusion+and+Isothermal+Laminar+Flow-p-9780471492498).
+Keep in mind [Gresho & Sani (2000)](https://www.wiley.com/en-us/Incompressible+Flow+and+the+Finite+Element+Method%2C+Volume+1%3A+Advection+Diffusion+and+Isothermal+Laminar+Flow-p-9780471492498).

-The Navier-Stokes demo supports solving only in parallel, because even a simple 2D [CFD](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) problem requires so much computing power that it makes no sense to run it serially on a garden-variety multicore laptop.
-Also, this way we can keep the script as simple as possible, and just abuse the MPI group size to decide what to do, instead of building a proper command-line interface using [`argparse`](https://docs.python.org/3/library/argparse.html).
+This Navier-Stokes demo supports solving only in parallel.

-There is a more advanced version of the Navier-Stokes solver (with better modularization and factoring of the code, as well as numerical stabilization) in [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py); for invoking it, see the forced convection demo below ([`demo.coupled.main01_flow`](demo/coupled/main01_flow.py)).
+There is a more advanced version of the Navier-Stokes solver (with better modularization and factoring of the code, as well as three kinds of numerical stabilization) in [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py); for invoking it, see the forced convection demo below ([`demo.coupled.main01_flow`](demo/coupled/main01_flow.py)).

 ![Navier-Stokes demo output](img/navier_stokes.png)

-*Flow over a cylinder using P2P1 (Taylor-Hood) elements.*
+*Flow over a cylinder using P2P1 (Taylor-Hood) elements, i.e. P2 velocity and P1 pressure.*

 ### Forced convection (one-way coupled problem)

-This demo uses the same HDF5 mesh file as the *Navier-Stokes* demo, but a more advanced Navier-Stokes solver.
+This demo uses the same HDF5 mesh file as the Navier-Stokes demo, but comes with a more advanced Navier-Stokes solver with stabilization.

 Create the mesh with one of:

 ```bash
 python -m demo.import_gmsh  # graded mesh from Gmsh